AVERYMNZN/AVERYMNZN/README.md

 ###

-<p align="left">• 👨‍🎓 I'm a college freshman taking the course Bachelor of Science in Information Technology.
+<p align="left">• 👨‍🎓 I'm a college student taking the course Bachelor of Science in Information Technology.
 I spend most of my time working on random projects that involve Java or Python, as well as learning new stuff regardless if it's programming-related or not.<br><br>• 💬 I love sharing ideas with people, and even more: learning from them!</p>

 ###